 272 And shook the dust out of his coats.

-“The Blank Cheque” was the title of a satirical squib by Lewis Carroll on the Natural History Museum built in Oxford.
+“The Blank Cheque” was the title of a satirical squib by Lewis Carroll on the decision of the Oxford university to establish a new building for written examinations and interviews.